 Rupee rises 8 paise to 71.23 against US dollar in early trade

-Mumbai: The Indian rupee opened on a positive note and rose 8 paise to 71.23 against the US dollar in early trade on Friday tracking gains in domestic equity market, even as crude oil prices firmed up.
+Mumbai : The rupee appreciated by 8 paise to 71.23 against the US dollar in early trade on Tuesday as optimism over the US-China trade deal strengthened investor sentiments.

+As per media reports China's Vice-Premier Liu He, who is also the chief negotiator for trade talks with the US, will lead a delegation to Washington this weekend, during which he is expected to sign a phase one deal.

-Forex traders positive opening in domestic equities supported the rupee, while steady rise in crude oil prices and foreign fund outflows weighed on the local unit.
+Besides, weakening of the American currency in overseas market supported the rupee, while steady rise in crude oil prices and weak opening in domestic equities weighed on the local unit, forex traders said.

-At the interbank foreign exchange, the rupee opened at 71.26 then rose to 71.23 against the dollar, showing a rise of 8 paise over its previous closing.
+At the interbank foreign exchange the rupee opened at 71.28, then gathered momentum and touched 71.23 against the US dollar, registering a rise of 8 paise over its previous close.

-The Indian rupee on Thursday had closed at 71.31 against the dollar.
+On Monday, rupee had settled for the day at 71.31 against the US dollar.

-Meanwhile, brent crude futures, the global oil benchmark, rose 0.16 per cent to USD 68.03 per barrel.
+The dollar index, which gauges the greenback's strength against a basket of six currencies, fell by 0.04 per cent to 96.69.

-Foreign institutional investors (FIIs) remained net sellers in the capital markets, as they sold shares worth Rs 504.13 crore on Thursday, as per provisional data.
+Meanwhile, Foreign institutional investors (FIIs) remained net sellers in the capital market, as they sold shares worth Rs 130.52 crore on Monday, according to provisional exchange data.

-The dollar index, which gauges the greenback's strength against a basket of six currencies, fell 0.10 per cent to 97.43.
+Brent crude futures, the global oil benchmark, rose 0.41 per cent to trade at USD 68.44 per barrel.

 Ship breaking: A wealth creator23 Dec 2019 4:40 PM GMT